TnTech-ECE/F25_Team5_InductionHeaterController/Reports/Detailed Design Embedded.md

  6. AD8495 Amplification of a Thermocouple.
    AD8495 Amplification of a Thermocouple will amplify the thermocouple voltage so that the board can ADC the voltage to get a temperature.
 This thermocouple converter will be for the pipe that is being heated.
 The signal be received to ADC 1 CH14 on PC4.
  7. Keypad
    The Keypad will be check via on PIN D0-D3 assigned to interrupts.
-Then D4-D7 will be scan to determine which button was pressed.
+Then D4-D7 will be output pins and will be scanned to determine which button was pressed.
 The keypad will be able to set values for the system and change the mode of the LCD.
  8. Rotary Encoder
    The Rotary Encoder will be able to change values for the system as well depending on the mode of the lcd.
 This uses TIM 3 in encoder mode on channels 1 and 2 on interrupts to determine if the encoder has changed position.
 PC6 is TIM 3 CH1 and PC7 is TIM 3 CH2. the Buttons use on PC8 is TBD.
  9. Flow Sensor